Oeverlandian/SIMPLE-VM/readme.md

 SIMPLE-VM is a VM based on the custom SIMPLE architecture.

+## Use

+1. Download the executable from the releases path.
+2. Place the executable in your PATH
+3. Run ```simple {path/to/file/containing/machine/code}``` in your terminal

 ## Simple Instruction Machine for Programming and Logic Engineering

 SIMPLE is a RISC 32-bit microcontroller architecture.